mahmoudismail9488/Library-project/README.md

 1. As a reader I visit electronic library website that provides search and reading service for many books and browse many quotations on the Internet.
 2. On the navgation there are two sections, first one (home) that will take me to home page and the second one (about) it will pop-up a massage that displays the Reading importance.
 3. I see on the home page 2 buttons which are (Library) and (Read a Quote).
-4. when I click on "Library" button, I will be moved to Library page which presents different books .
-If I click on the book cover, it will pop-up a massage that displays more details about this book such as the title, the author,  the rating , and it's summary.
+4. when I click on "Library" button, I will be moved to Library page which presents different books and display book-name and author-name .
 5. when I click "Read a Quote "button, I will be moved to  Quotations' page which allows me to read different quotations that are chosen randomly when I click "new quote" button.
 6. If I didn't find the book I'm looking for, I could click the "Go Search" button which will  move me to Search page that allows to search for any book I want and I don't need to know the title I can just search using the name of author or publisher,  just type, search and find.
 7. When I click the team 4  on the footer it take me to developers account on Github.